gmc-code/PC-algorithms/docs/flowcharts/flowcharts_input2.rst

 .. admonition:: Tasks

     #.
 In the incorrect pseudocode above, what keypress is missing before each PRINT and INPUT statements?
 Mark it in before each of the 3 lines.
     #.
-On the flowchart, draw the correct shape for input statement (INPUT).
-    On the flowchart, draw the correct shape for the output statements (PRINT).
+On the flowchart, draw the correct shape for input statement (INPUT) and the correct shape for the output statements (PRINT).

     .. dropdown::
         :icon: codescan